 The dynamic duo of the African man and woman is unmatched.
-As I mentioned in the Queen & Slim review, our union is the epitome of Black Power.
-Divine intervention must be working in my favor, because I recently discovered two revolutionaries who left a major imprint on Afro-Brazilian history.
-It’s only right that I share my findings with you all.
+As highlighted in the film Queen & Slim, our union is the epitome of Black Power.
+Divine intervention must be working in my favor because I recently discovered two revolutionaries who left a major imprint on Afro-Brazilian history.
+And it’s only right that I share my findings with you all.

 Zumbi and Dandara dos Palmares were two heroes who fought for the liberation of African people in Brazil.
 During the 17th century, escaped slaves formed hidden communities called Quilombos.
 Located between the states of Alagoas and Pernambuco, northern Brazil, the inhabitants consisted of the Ambundo people who came from the Kingdom of Kongo (currently Angola).
 More than 4.8 million African slaves were brought to Brazil and approximately 25,000 people lived in that region; Palmares was also a multicultural society where Black, mestizo, and Indian runaways were free.
 Today, the Quilombo dos Palmares represents a symbol of resistance.

 Zumbi Palmares was a warrior and leader of the Quilombo dos Palmares.
 Born in 1655, Zumbi was free when he was kidnapped as a child and given to a priest, Father Antonio Melo.
 According to Face2Face Africa, he was baptized, taught Portuguese and Latin, but at fifteen years old, he fled and returned to his original home.
 He became a military strategist and capoeira expert, and this helped him defend his people against repeated attacks from the Portuguese.